NanaAidoo/IGME-470/Digital-Ins&Outs.md

 Lastly, simple function where a random number is called between 0 and 20 and if the number is less than 10, the LED on the arduino turns on

 # Discoveries/Confusions
-It's most likely the way my circuits were made but only one of my switches work consistently but not fully.
+the way I made my circuits initally weren't done properly and only one of my switches work consistently but not fully.
 However the light functions I made do work so I at least know that all of them work properly.

+I found out you need to send power to the other side if the breadboard in order for it to parts to work if you have it on the other side

+I also found out that the sparkfun push button actually needs to be wired differently in order for it to work but in order to keep this assignment simple I switched it out for another switch.

+The switch also requires power in it's second pin specifically or else it won't work properly

 # How it actually works
-I don't have it working due to missing parts
+One switch when it flips simply turns the light on and off

+The oher switch when it's on alternates between the LED and the onboard LED every three seconds

 this is the code that I figure could work: https://create.arduino.cc/editor/nanaaidoo/e5022b56-0d49-4241-81ea-b29d4e99fead/preview